The bar and dining room of Harriot.

 • Recommended

 To question Gimlet’s beauty is like pondering out loud whether the sky is blue.
 One foot through the door into the Trader House team’s almighty fine diner and you’re swept into an era of astonishingly impressive 1920s glamour.
-The handsome, plush curved booths invite you to settle in and share a bottle of Champers with someone, uniformed staff skate around the floor with ease, and warm light dances off the grand chandeliers overhead.
 It’s undeniably fabulous, but also cosy at the same time – less ostentatious ‘razzle-dazzle’ and more hearth-y and heartwarming somehow, even in all its magnificence.
-You can, of course, go all out at Gimlet and dine on lobster, caviar service and exxy bottles of wine all night, but you can also have just a taste of a few dishes here and that's also a lovely way to experience the restaurant, which tends to feel welcoming and adaptive no matter how much you’re willing to splurge.
+You can, of course, go all out at Gimlet and dine on lobster, caviar service and exxy bottles of wine all night, but you can also have just a taste of a few dishes, which is still a lovely way to experience the restaurant.
 It’s an indulgence (with a price tag to match), but you’ll float away afterwards on cloud nine.

 Recommended